suffolklibraries/lgc/content/collections/events/frog-and-princess-25.md

     content:
       -
         type: text
-        text: 'Devised and designed by the Company.'
+        text: '“They are wonderful.”
+The Times'
   -
     type: paragraph
     attrs: